Irish Postmasters' Union upset with plans to close up to 400 post offices | Radio Kerry

 The IPU yesterday agreed to roll out An Post’s Smart Account service, having been threatened with legal action over their lack of co-operation with the new account.

-The IPU is due to meet the Minister for Communications, Denis Naughton, on Thursday to discuss available strategies.
+The IPU is due to meet the Minister for Communications, Denis Naughten, on Thursday to discuss available strategies.